GeweldigSchaap/AIS7/Assignment1/Assignment1_partB.md

 The UCI HAR dataset used is divided into train.csv and test.csv.
 You can get to know more about the UCI HAR dataset [Here](./Dataset/A%20Public%20Domain%20Dataset%20for%20Human%20Activity.pdf).
 You are required to perform all the steps described in the **Notebook XXXX** and remember that **you must always have to normalized your data (if needed) and perform dimentionality reduction (if possible)**.
 Not doing so, will influence your final mark, to avoid getting a reduction, it is recommended to calculate the correlation matrix and identify which features are highly correlated.
 Remember that most features are expressed as components of x, y and z.
-You can use the following [tutorial](https://www.kaggle.com/dixittrivedi/humanactivityrecognition/notebook) as an example/guide for performing all the needed steps while getting to train, test, identify and deploy your ML models. **You must fill in all the different steps in the Notebook [Assignment1_PART_B_1.ipynb](Assignment1_PART_B_1.ipynb) and answer the questions based on your process and results**
+You can use the following [Example](https://www.kaggle.com/dixittrivedi/humanactivityrecognition/notebook) for performing all the needed steps while getting to train, test, identify and deploy your ML models. **You must fill in all the different steps in the Notebook [Assignment1_PART_B_1.ipynb](Assignment1_PART_B_1.ipynb) and answer the questions based on your process and results**

 ## Your Own dataset (part B2)